vectorhacker/angular2-starter/README.md

 ## Description

 This is a seed project or template for your Angular 2 projects.
-Source code is based on TypeScript and uses npm and jspm to handle dependencies as well as gulp to build.
+Source code is based on TypeScript and uses npm to handle dependencies

 ## Install dependencies